AhmadMoussa/A-Guide-to-Wavenet/Readme.md

 `Stacked dilated convolutions enable networks to have very large receptive fields with just a few layers, while preserving the input resolution throughout the network as well as computational efficiency.`

-* Let's dissect this. let's begin with resolution.
+* Let's dissect this,beginning with "resolution".
 Usually, when the filter convolves over an input, we end up with an activation map that has a lesser size than what we started with.
 Imagine it being like a funnel being applied to each area of the input.
 In that sense, we are losing resolution.
 The more convolutional layers we have, the more our input will shrink. `One approach involves repeated up-convolutions that aim to recover lost resolution while carrying over the global perspective from downsampled layers (Noh et al., 2015; Fischer et al., 2015).
 This leaves open the question of whether severe intermediate downsampling was truly necessary` (Chen et al., 2015; Yu & Koltun, 2016).

 ![Normal Convolution](https://i.imgur.com/RnkTsA6.gif)